arcticriki/datamining_project/README.md

 ```
 If no arguments are passed, the code will run on a single core, with the default
 parameters for `minsup`, `maxfreq` and `sampleProbability` .

+The `maxfreq` parameter is used to remove features that are present in a
+fraction of the dataset bigger than `maxFreq`, while `sampleProbability`
+ controls the probability that any given transaction is included in the
+ reduced dataset: `sampleProbability = 1` assures that the entire dataset
+ is processed.

 The first argument is always the number of cores you want to use
 ```